-Regular PVC (or polyvinyl chloride) is a common plastic used in construction.
+Regular PVC (polyvinyl chloride) is a common, strong but lightweight plastic used in construction.
 It is made softer and more flexible by the addition of plasticizers.
 If no plasticizers are added, it is known as uPVC (unplasticized polyvinyl chloride), rigid PVC, or vinyl siding in the U.S.

 Contents: PVC vs uPVC